lexie-crypto/lexie-website-main/README.md

-# Lexie Website we made it 333 MILLION babyyy!!!
+# Lexie Website we made it 333 MILLION babyyy!!! wooo

 Landing page for Lexie, an AI companion for the world of Web3.